Witiko/doctoral-thesis/main.md

 The *Tangent-CFT* and *Tangent-CFTED* systems [@mansouri2019tangent;
-@mansouri2020dprl; @mansouri2021dprl] also evolved from Tangent-S, were developed by DLPR, and participated post-hoc in the NTCIR-12 MathIR task and personally in the ARQMath labs.
+@mansouri2020dprl; @mansouri2021dprl] also evolved from Tangent-S, were developed by DLPR, and participated in the ARQMath labs and post-hoc in the NTCIR-12 MathIR task.

 Unlike Tangent-S, which uses the hard vector space model, Tangent-CFT and Tangent-CFTED use the soft vector space model with fastText token embeddings as